o0shojo0o/hassio_blueprints/readme.md

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fo0shojo0o%2Fhassio_blueprints%2Fblob%2Fmain%2Fpv_zero_feed_in.yaml)

-## Simple Cover Control
+## Cover Control
-A simple control mechanism for managing the position of a cover using one or more switches.
+The script controls a cover: it opens or closes based on switch activation and moves to the ventilation position when the window is open.
+If the window is closed, the cover closes completely.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fo0shojo0o%2Fhassio_blueprints%2Fblob%2Fmain%2Fcover_control.yaml)